szabgab/perlmaven.com/sites/en/pages/how-to-provide-stdin-to-an-external-executable.md

 ## Expect.pm

 There is another, much more robust solution called [Expect](https://metacpan.org/pod/Expect).
-It has a major limitation that it only works on Unix/Linux and it does <b>not</b> work on Windows, but it provides a much more powerful way to interact with external, command line applications.
+It has a major limitation that it only works on Unix/Linux and it does **not** work on Windows, but it provides a much more powerful way to interact with external, command line applications.

 Instead of preparing all the answer up-front we can have a script that parses the questions and bases its answers on the questions.